mike14747/next-with-auth/README.md

 ## getStaticProps and getServerSideProps replacements

-I haven't implemented any of these yet, but hope to shortly.
+**generateStaticParams** is the new getStaticPaths.
+I haven't implemented it yet, but hope to shortly.

--   **generateStaticParams** is the new getStaticPaths
+To make a page static HTML (server or client component), you can do

 ```js
 // generates statically like getStaticProps